- Program overview

 How do I obtain the qualifications needed to succeed in the paralegal field?

-The demand for paralegals is high and will continue to grow in years to come, thus bringing a high level of competition in the paralegal market, especially in Richmond and other parts of Virginia.
+The demand for paralegals is high and will continue to grow in years to come, thus bringing a high level of competition in the paralegal market, especially in the Greater Richmond area and in other parts of Virginia.
 Those with a formal paralegal education and experience are more likely to succeed in the legal assistant role.

 What do paralegals/legal assistants do?